ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 During initial deployment, you can choose between vSAN and NFS storage options.

 After deployment, you can add NFS storage shares to an existing NFS or vSAN cluster.
-For more information, see the *Adding NFS storage to vCenter Server instances* section in [Expanding and contracting capacity for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservers#adding-nfs-storage-to-vcenter-server-instances).
+For more information, see [Adding NFS storage to vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservers#section-adding-nfs-storage-to-vcenter-server-instances).
 {:note}

 #### vSAN storage
 {: #vc_vcenterserveroverview-vsan-storage}

 The vSAN option offers customized configurations, with various options for disk type, size, and quantity:
-* Disk quantity: 2, 4, 6, or 8
+* Disk quantity: 2, 4, 6, 8, or 10
 * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED

   In addition, two cache disks of 960 GB are also ordered per host.

   3.8 TB SSD (Solid State Disk) drives will be supported when they are made generally available in a data center.
   {:note}
-* High-Performance Intel Optane option, which provides two extra capacity disk bays for a total of 12 capacity disks.
+* High Performance with Intel Optane: this option provides two extra capacity disk bays.
 This option depends on the CPU model.

 #### NFS storage
 {: #vc_vcenterserveroverview-nfs-storage}